-(1) To limit development that increases the potential for interface between wildfire and residential areas and manage new development in a manner that reduces risk to life and damage to property due to wildfire.

-- (2) To encourage Provincial agencies, property owners, and developers to implement development strategies that reduces the risk of wildfire. - (3) To reduce the wildfire hazard for existing development.
+- (1) To limit development that increases the potential for interface between wildfire and residential areas and manage new development in a manner that reduces risk to life and damage to property due to wildfire. - (2) To encourage Provincial agencies, property owners, and developers to implement development strategies that reduces the risk of wildfire. - (3) To reduce the wildfire hazard for existing development.

-- (1) Property owners and developers are encouraged to implement development strategies that reduce the risk of wildfire.
-For example, property owners are encouraged to: - (a) use non-combustible roofing and siding materials, - (b) keep roofs clean from combustible debris, - (c) keep combustible materials such as firewood and sheds at least 10 metres away from a principle building, and - (d) set back buildings away from the top of sloped lands. - (2) Applications for rezoning to allow subdivision shall be evaluated based on the consideration of increased potential for interface between wildfires and residential areas.
-Applicants shall be required to consider "fire proofing" and "fire smart" principles in their subdivision design.
-For example, new development should be designed to provide adequate emergency vehicle access and alternate escape routes.

-- (3) Provincial agencies are encouraged to implement strategies to assess and reduce the risk of wildfire on their lands. - (4) The Regional District encourages the Provincial Approving Officer to implement "fire proofing" and "fire smart" standards for subdivisions.
+- (1) Property owners and developers are encouraged to implement FireSmart principles and other development strategies that reduce the risk of wildfire.
+For example, property owners are encouraged to: - (a) use non-combustible roofing and siding materials, - (b) keep roofs, gutters and the area beneath decks clean from combustible debris, - (c) keep combustible materials such as firewood, sheds and conifers trees and shrubs at least 10 metres away from a principal building, and - (d) set buildings away from the top of sloped lands. - (2) Applications for rezoning to allow subdivision shall be evaluated based on the consideration of increased potential for interface between wildfires and residential areas.
+Applicants shall be required to consider FireSmart principles in their subdivision design.
+For example, new development should be designed to provide adequate emergency vehicle access and alternate escape routes. - (3) Provincial agencies are encouraged to implement strategies to assess and reduce the risk of wildfire on their lands. - (4) The Regional District encourages the Provincial Approving Officer to implement FireSmart standards for subdivisions.